Welcome to the Misadventures of Widowhood blog!

 Have you ever wondered why it is that some people who have so little are able to sincerely appreciate what they do have while others who have so much can’t appreciate it at all?
 We all have an occasional blue day from time to time when the pity pot seems to be the most comfortable chair in the house.
 I’m not talking about those fleeting times where at the end of the day we stand up and realize we’ve worn a big red ring on our butts from sitting too long where maybe we shouldn’t have taken up residence in the first place.
 I’m talking about the general approach that some people have towards life itself where their negative disposition erroneously makes them think that their pain and disappointments are always worse than their neighbor’s pain and disappointments.
 I’m talking about falling into the trap of using pessimism versus optimism as a general philosophy for living.

 I’ve always been an optimist.
 Even in my darkest hours I’ve been able to recognize that wallowing in negative thoughts won’t help me climb back out of the muck of any given life crisis that all humans, at one time or another, go through---death of a loved one or a falling out with a lover or friend, major disappointments and depression, loss of good health.
 For me, getting back up after a punch in the gut comes from being able to see that my metaphorical glass of life is half full---not half empty.
 It’s a personality flaw that I have to struggle to have sympathy for those people who spend their entire lives describing their glasses as half empty.
-Sure, I understand that we’d all like to have our glasses over-flowing but more importantly I also understand that those times when they are over-flowing are as rare as penguin eggs in the desert.
+Sure, I understand that we’d all like to have our glasses over-flowing but more importantly I also understand that those times when they are over-flowing are as rare as penguin eggs in the dessert.
 The optimists will tell you that the adversities we meet while we’re striving towards that 'over-flowing glass' goal is what makes a person strong and that our heartaches are what makes love---when it comes along---all the sweeter.
 The pessimists, on the other hand will throw in the towel the first moment things don't go their way and they walk around in circles like both of their arms are tied behind their backs.
 They delude themselves into believing that they have no control over their own happiness.

 It must be hard being pessimistic, to aimlessly drag those woo-is-me thoughts and resentments around where ever they go.
 Optimists, on the other hand, achieve more in life---have more, are loved more---not because some divine intervention sprinkled magic fairy dust on some of us and not on others.
 Optimists achieve more because they don’t give up on themselves the way people with a defeatist attitude do.
 Pessimists don’t see each new day as a ‘do-over’ that can change the course of their lives.
 They are so busy cataloging yesterday’s losses and tomorrow’s grim predictions to realize that they are stealing their own futures in the process.
 Pessimists are chickens, plain and simple.
 They are too afraid to roll the dice, take a chance and give up their defeatist attitudes long enough to work as hard at being happy as they work at being miserable.
 Nothing comes without a price tag, happiness included.